elf4j/elf4j-provider/README.md

 ## Implementation Notes

-- Guiding principle: Reasonable default and Pareto's 80/20 rule
+* Guiding principle: Reasonable default and Pareto's 80/20 rule

 ## Features

-- Async Logging Only
+* Async Logging Only

   Logging output is always asynchronous, considering performance and moreover the 80/20 rule: When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?

-- Console Output Only
+* Console Output Only

-  Supports multiple console writers, each with different configurations.
-A thought of console only is the 80/20 principle.
-Plus, no matter the application is hosted on-prem or in Cloud, it's trivial nowadays to forward stdout/stderr streams as a data source to file or other types of central repositories.
-This is usually via system level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, New Relic - to name a few; output channels other than stdout/err appear to be outside the concerns of application level logging.
+  The thought of console output only is the 80/20 principle, for one.
+Secondly, no matter the application is hosted on-prem or in Cloud, it's nowadays trivial to forward standard streams (stdout/stderr) as a data source to files or other types of central repositories.
+This is usually via system level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, New Relic - to name a few.
+Setting up output channels other than the standard streams appears more suited outside the concerns of application level logging.

-- Logging Format Patterns Including JSON
+* Logging Format Patterns Including JSON

   JSON is a supported output pattern, in hopes of helping external log analysis tools.
 This is in addition to the usual line-based patterns - timestamp, level, thread, class, method, file name, line number, and log message.
 The JSON pattern can either be the only output of the log entry, or mixed together with other patterns.

-- Configuration Refresh at Runtime
+* Configuration Refresh at Runtime

   Provides API to support configuration refresh during runtime, with option of passing in overriding properties in addition to reloading the configuration file.
 The most frequent use case would be to change the minimum log output